We get it. You don’t have the HGTV gene or the ability to keep furniture in your home during the selling process. Enter, home staging.

 Home staging offers a stress-free solution to help your home look its best—all while increasing the sale price.
 Use our home staging cost breakdown to see if staging fits in your budget, as well as some other cost-effective alternatives.

 The purpose of a design consultation is to plan the staging process and timeline.
 Most appointments last a few hours, depending on the size of the project and house.
 Consultations can range from $100—$600.

 Home Staging | Staging Levels

-Cost varies by the size of the home, as well as what areas you want staged.
+Cost varies by the size of the home, as well as what areas you want to be staged.

-Some staging companies charge an hourly staging fee for the install, which can range from $25 to $150 an hour.
+Some staging companies charge an hourly staging fee for the installation, which can range from $25 to $150 an hour.
 Most companies only charge for the consultation and the monthly staging service.

 Achieve the look for less with these DIY options:

 Leasing furniture is a great option if you need to fill a vacant space but don’t need the expert eye to design the space.
 Furniture rental companies may have longer lease minimums, like 6 months, but staging companies that offer furniture rentals typically operate on monthly leases.

 If you need to move your furniture to make room for the rented items, use these tips for proper storage.